 So, what is low oil pressure?
 To put it simply, it's when the engine is not producing sufficient oil pressure to lubricate rotating components.
 This is an extremely volatile condition because a lack of oil pressure can and will result in contact between metal components within the engine.
 Metal-on-metal contact is can include rod knock, bearing failure, crank wear, and other damage.
 Your engine will very quickly wear itself to the point of being inoperable.

 You may be asking yourself what DIY steps you can perform before sending your vehicle to the professionals.
 First, check your oil level and then verify that you actually have low oil pressure.
-A pressure switch is not an expensive item to replace, so if the fault lies here, consider yourself lucky.
-This diagnosis isn't likely if you have a later model vehicle, but some older model vehicles have oil pressure switches notoriously prone to failure (think 80’s-90’s Benz’s).
 We offer a simple to use gauge, the CTA 2001, that can be installed in less than 5 minutes.

 Locate the pressure switch, on most modern cars it is on the oil filter housing module.

 Remove the pressure switch/sensor using the appropriate socket.
 On this CCTA engine, it was a 24mm deep socket.